20481 - BUSINESS GAME (for Management)

 This highly interactive and hands-on course intends to develop students’ management skills, to enhance their leadership attitudes, and to strengthen their ability to make and execute managerial decisions within a highly interdependent organizational setting.
 The course is based on the in-depth analysis of a real business case from a multi-functional perspective.
-Participants are exposed to multi-dimensional decision making processes ranging from corporate strategy development, project management, project execution - through a business simulation on Manufacturing Foot-print Redesign - and performance control.
+Participants are exposed to multi-dimensional decision making processes ranging from corporate strategy development, project management, project execution - through a business simulation on Manufacturing Foot-print Redesign - and project performance control.

 Through the course sessions, several questions are addressed.
 Among the others, students analyze the following:

-- Stimulate corporate entrepreneurship strategies: how can we enhance and use the entrepreneurial drive in the entire group to generate new growth options without losing the grip on costs and efficiency?
+- Corporate entrepreneurship strategies: how can we enhance and use the entrepreneurial drive in the entire group to generate new growth options without losing the grip on costs and efficiency?
 Do we need to change our formal strategic planning system, organizational structure, and processes to embrace innovative business ideas from our subsidiaries?

 - Project management: what are the most influential variables in a project environment?
 What are the tools and techniques that companies can leverage in order to plan and control complex projects?

 - Manufacturing Foot-print redesign: how can a company properly plan this complex project?
-Which kind of external events can be forecasted and related mitigation actions implemented?
+Which kind of risks and external events can be forecasted and related mitigation actions implemented?
 How can a company keep its plan under control?

 - Recognize the need for a holistic approach to the analysis of corporate, business and functional strategies.

 - Describe the major issues of the organizational and project management design.

 - Define the most suitable way of approaching a complex process related to manufacturing and operations management decisions.

 - Identify the relevant risks and related mitigation actions in a manufacturing footprint redesign project.

 - Explain the most relevant project KPIs to monitor a complex decision making process.